UF/IFAS Project Named a Finalist in National Community-Engagement Awards Competition

-July 2, 2018– GAINESVILLE, Fla. — The University of Florida-based project Healthy Gulf, Healthy Communities helped coastal residents recover from the 2010 Deepwater Horizon oil spill and prepare for future disasters.
+July 2, 2018: The University of Florida-based project Healthy Gulf, Healthy Communities helped coastal residents recover from the 2010 Deepwater Horizon oil spill and prepare for future disasters.

-Now, the project has garnered attention far beyond the fishing villages and seaside tourist destinations that it served.
+The project has now garnered attention far beyond the fishing villages and seaside tourist destinations that it served.

 Last week, the Association of Public and Land-grant Universities announced that Healthy Gulf, Healthy Communities had been selected as one of four regional winners in the annual W.K.
 Kellogg Foundation Community Engagement Scholarship Awards program, which recognizes impactful partnerships between communities and institutions of higher learning.

 Informally known as HGHC, the project was active 2010-2017 and was funded by a $6.5 million federal grant.
 It sought to address residents’ frustration and uncertainty as the oil spill reduced the summer tourist trade and demand for locally harvested seafood, said Dr. J. Glenn Morris, HGHC principal investigator and director of the UF Emerging Pathogens Institute.

 HGHC involved both research and UF/IFAS Extension efforts, guided by extensive community input, Morris said.
 Researchers gauged the oil spill’s psychological effects on residents, investigated factors that determine how easily individuals overcome hardship, and analyzed local seafood for possible oil or dispersant contamination, which was not detected.